Tire Storage Rack Systems: How to Maximize Space & Save Money.

 Horizontal or Vertical Storage?

-• Horizontally: If your tires aren’t mounted on rims, they should be stored horizontally, side by side.
-Don’t hang them, as that could cause them to deform.
-I recommend rotating them a bit every month to prevent flat spots.
+➡️ Horizontally: If your tires aren’t mounted on rims, store them flat, side by side.
+Don’t hang them – that’s a quick way to deform the shape.
+I always recommend rotating them a little every month to keep them from sitting too long in the same spot.

 The Benefits of Using Tire Storage Rack Systems